 In addition to his role at Turner, Conor is a founding board member of Embarc, Inc, a Chicago non-for profit.
 Embarc is a three-year program that provides community-driven, experienced-based learning opportunities to low-income High School students to inspire and prepare them for college and career success.
 During Conor’s involvement with Embarc, the organization has grown from supporting 25 students in 2010 academic year to 840 students in 18 schools for 2017 academic year.

 David Suchar regularly represents clients in construction and insurance coverage disputes, government and internal investigations, and a variety of commercial litigation.
-In the 2019 and 2020 Who's Who Legal worldwide ranking of construction law "Future Leaders," David was one of three ranked practitioner from the United States, described as "an impressive trial lawyer whose practice spans the spectrum of construction matters from insurance to payment claims."
-The 2020 Chambers USA construction rankings published client commentary describing David as “an excellent attorney who comes up with creative ways of resolving complicated disputes while getting things accomplished that other attorneys could not manage to do,” and noting his “strengths are in mastery of insurance, understanding the construction industry, exceptional writing skills and aggressive negotiation.”
-David has been ranked by a variety of other attorney rating organizations including The Best Lawyers in America (2021) and SuperLawyers (2020).”
+In the Who's Who Legal worldwide ranking of construction law "Future Leaders," David was one of three ranked practitioner from the United States, described as "an impressive trial lawyer whose practice spans the spectrum of construction matters from insurance to payment claims."
+Chambers USA construction rankings published client commentary noting David’s strengths in “mastery of insurance, understanding the construction industry, exceptional writing skills and aggressive negotiation.”
+As a former federal prosecutor, David has been fortunate to take on a variety of unique and sophisticated legal work outside of the construction space as well.
+David worked closely with Maslon partner Steve Schleicher representing the state of Minnesota in its prosecution of former Minneapolis Police Officer Derek Chauvin for the murder of George Floyd, helping to coordinate the state’s cross-examination on use-of-force issues.

 David has developed a niche national practice representing commercial policyholders in insurance coverage disputes, including on many of the largest construction projects and claims across the United States.
 Recent matters include the LaGuardia Airport Central Terminal Reconstruction Project (NYC); Las Vegas Raiders (Allegiant) Stadium Project; Second Avenue Subway Project (NYC); claims on Millennium Tower, Transbay Transit Center and Salesforce Tower (San Francisco); the Florida International University bridge collapse (Miami); and the NSA’s Utah Data Center Project.
 He frequently presents at conferences across the country on construction and insurance coverage issues, drawing from his experience on the Steering Committee for the ABA Forum on Construction Law's Division 7 (Insurance, Surety & Liens) and as contributing editor of The Construction Lawyer, the flagship ABA construction publication.

 Before joining Maslon, David served as an Assistant U.S. Attorney at the U.S. Department of Justice and successfully represented the United States as lead counsel in hundreds of contested hearings in federal district court and oral arguments in the United States Court of Appeals.
 Prior to his DOJ service, David was a member of the litigation practice group at Kirkland & Ellis LLP in Chicago.
 In between college and law school, David served as an AmeriCorps VISTA volunteer and grant writer at Habitat for Humanity.
-He serves on the Regional Advisory Board for Tickets for Kids, a non-profit organization that provides free access for low income and at-risk kids to attend the arts, cultural, educational, and athletic venues in their communities.
+He received his law degree, cum laude, from Georgetown University Law Center (2002), where he served as executive editor of the American Criminal Law Review.

 Ken Cobleigh is a Managing Director and Counsel at the American Institute of Architects.
 Ken works with a team of lawyers, specialists and support staff, and the AIA Documents Committee, in developing and publishing AIA Contract Documents.
 Ken regularly conducts seminars and workshops on topics related to design and construction, as well as topics related to the AIA Contract Documents program, and is the author of several articles and other publications on such topics.